mkarroqe/oso-bearish/README-post.md

 - Onboard a new analyst?
 Assign groups, and permissions flow automatically.
 - Audit who can access what?
 Query the policy, not your codebase.

-Our [demo](https://github.com/mkarroqe/oso-bearish) implements a complete ReBAC authorization system for a stock recommendation platform:
+Our [demo](https://github.com/mkarroqe/oso-bearish) app implements a complete ReBAC authorization system for a stock recommendation platform:

 ```typescript
 // Type-safe authorization functions